AuReMe/esmecata/README.md

 The `pathologic` contains one sub-folder for each `observation_name` in which there is one PathoLogic file.
 There is also a `taxon_id.tsv` file which corresponds to a modified version of `proteome_cluster_tax_id.tsv` with only the `observation_name` and the `taxon_id`.
 This folder can be used as input to [mpwt](https://github.com/AuReMe/mpwt) to reconstruct draft metabolic networks using Pathway Tools PathoLogic.

+The file `esmecata_annotation.log` contains the log associated with the command.

 The `esmecata_metadata_annotation.json` serves the same purpose as the one used in `esmecata proteomes` to retrieve metadata about Uniprot release at the time of the query.
-It also gets the metadata associated to the command used with esmecata and the dependencies.
+It also gets the metadata associated with the command used with esmecata and the dependencies.

-The `uniref_annotation` contains the annotation from the representative protein of the UniRef cluster associated to the proteins of a taxon (if the `--uniref` option was used).
+The `uniref_annotation` contains the annotation from the representative protein of the UniRef cluster associated with the proteins of a taxon (if the `--uniref` option was used).

 `stat_number_clustering.tsv` is a tabulated file containing the number of GO Terms and EC numbers found for each observation name.